JonBangPloug/Archive_Studio_for_Mac/README.md

 The app writes logs to help diagnose issues like network errors, missing quotas, rate limits, or prompt failures.
 If a task is slow, check the logs.
 Successful API calls often appear as repeated `200 OK` responses.
 *Do not share logs publicly without verifying they are free of private document text or local file paths.*

+## 🛠️ Maintenance & Feedback

+As this project is a "machine under construction," your feedback is the fuel that keeps it running.

+* **Found a mechanical failure?** Please [Open an Issue](link-to-your-repo/issues) with a description of the bug.
+* **Have an idea for a new feature?** Start a thread in [Discussions](link-to-your-repo/discussions).

 ---

 ## About & Credits